satackey/action-google-drive/README.md

 - `google-client-secret` optional
     OAuth2.0 Client Secret of Google APIs when using skicka.

-- `remove-outdated` optional
+- `remove-outdated` optional, default: `'true'`
-    Whether to delete files that are not local but exist on Google Drive, either `'true'` or`' false'`
+    Whether to delete files that are not local but exist on Google Drive, either `'true'` or `'false'`
     > **Note**: It is recommended to turn it off when performing operations involving large files, because it detects files that do not exist locally and downloads them.

 ## Contribution